nitinkc/nitinkc.github.io/_posts/microservices/crud/2023-09-15-springboot-reference.md

 ```

 `@Autowired`  used for automatic dependency injection.
+- Spring should find the matching bean and wire the dependency

 **Dependency injection** is a design pattern in which objects are **provided** with their dependencies (i.e., the
 objects they need to collaborate with) rather than creating those dependencies themselves.